merima98/Node.js-exercises_REST_API/README.md

 - Write *npm install --save uuid * and *npm install --save multer* in the terminal.
 - Add *cb(null, uuidv4() + '-' + file.originalname);* in app.js and include *const { v4: uuidv4 } = require('uuid');* also in app.js. //WindowsUsers
 - Add *const imageUrl = req.file.path.replace("\\", "/");*  //WindowsUsers

+### 6. *WORKING WITH AUTHENTICATION*

+- Write *npm install --save bcryptjs * in the terminal.
+This helps to hash password in the secure way.
+- Write *npm install --save jsonwebtoken * in the terminal.
+This enables working with Json Web Token.